 PBMs were created in the 1960s to help health insurers contain drug spending.
 PBMs can stimulate price competition among drug manufacturers by shifting demand among competing substitute drugs.
 In turn, manufacturers offer rebates to PBMs for their drugs to be placed favorably in a drug formulary, which PBMs are then supposed to pass on to insurers or employers.
 However, the PBM market needs to be competitive for rebates to be fully passed on to final consumers.
 Thus, it is critically important that PBM markets are competitive.
 Unfortunately, it is not clear whether PBMs are (fully) passing on those rebates.
-Indeed, some economists argue that consolidation in the PBM market, combined with opaque pricing, is one cause of higher pharmaceutical prices.38 assn.org/letter/documentDownload?uri=%2Funstructured%2Fbinary%2Fletter%2FLETTERS%2Flfrd.zip%2F202 3-3-13-Letter-to-Senate-re-S-113-and-127-Acts-v3.pdf.
+Indeed, some economists argue that consolidation in the PBM market, combined with opaque pricing, is one cause of higher pharmaceutical prices.

+In October 2022, the AMA released the findings from a new analysis that suggests low levels of competition in local PBM markets across the United States where PBMs provide services to commercial health insurers.
+This analysis is the first to shed light on variations in market shares and competition https://searchlf.ama-assn.org/letter/documentDownload?uri=%2Funstructured%2Fbinary%2Fletter%2FLETTERS%2Flfrd.zip%2F202 3-3-13-Letter-to-Senate-re-S-113-and-127-Acts-v3.pdf.